BhavikGajdhar/DragDrop/README.md

    npm run dev
 4. Start the Json-Server
    json-server --watch db.json
-   for relevant db.json files file path
+   for relevant db.json files file path // ignore this point if json-server is on vercel deploy.

 Usage: